NeagDolph/peacebox/README.md

 ## Contact

-For any queries, feel free to reach out to us at [support@peacebox.com](mailto:support@peacebox.com).
+For any queries, feel free to reach out to us at [contact@peacebox.app](mailto:contact@peacebox.app).